Getting your paperwork organised can feel challenging, but approaching with a positive mindset may make preparing your tax return more bearable.

 - You spent the money and weren’t reimbursed by your employer

 The Australian Taxation Office (ATO) provides detailed categories of expenses you can claim on its website, which you can refer to for details on what you can claim.
-Some of them are outlined below.

 How to lodge your tax return

 - Summary of any interest you’ve earned on your bank accounts (you can get this now in NetBank)

 - Information relating to investment income, shares, dividends and managed funds

 - Details of child support payments

 - Receipts from donations to a charity